Examples of Government Procurement Fraud Schemes

 Fraud During Bid Evaluation: Selecting evaluation factors designed to favor a preferred contractor.

 Procurement fraud is a serious offense that undermines fair competition and trust in the procurement process.
-However, if you are a government contractor who is unfairly charged or investigated for allegations of government contract fraud, don’t hesitate to contact our defense team at Watson &.
-Associates, LLC for proper legal representation.
+However, if you are a government contractor who is unfairly charged or facing government investigations for allegations of government contract fraud, don’t hesitate to contact our defense team at Watson &.
+Associates, LLC for proper government procurement fraud representation.

-Procurement Fraud: Avoiding Deceptive and Unfair Bidding Practices
+Procurement Fraud Representation: Avoiding Deceptive and Unfair Bidding Practices

-In bidding on government contracts and contract evaluation, vendor fraud schemes can occur at various procurement stages, not just during the bidding phase.
+In bidding on government contracts and contract evaluation, vendor purchasing fraud schemes can occur at various procurement stages, not just during the bidding phase.
 Awareness of these unfair bidding practices is crucial to combat government procurement fraud effectively.
 Due to such deceitful activities, governments and taxpayers suffer significant financial losses, amounting to billions annually.
+When looking to legal representation or to engage government contractor fraud attorneys, make sure that they understand the below concepts and understand how False Claims Act cases are brought by the OIG or DOJ.

 Here are a few different types of post-contract government procurement fraud schemes: